dmbarbour/wikilon/docs/AwelonLang.md

         /* comment */  ==  " comment "(a2)d

 The arity annotation ensures the comment is not deleted until it might prevent progress from the left side, and hence we can always inject comments into values.
 A relevant point is that we aren't limited to one 'type' of comment, and comments of other types can easily inject flexible rendering hints into Awelon code.
-The discussion on *Named Local Variables* offers one very useful example.
+The discussion on *Named Local Variables* offers one very useful example, or a comment might include trace output for active debugging.

 Editable views essentially form a compiler/decompiler that treats Awelon language as a functional macro-assembly.
 The main difference from conventional languages above a bytecode is that the Awelon code is treated as the canonical source, and we're forced to 'decompile' said code into our language of editing.
 The indirection provided by the decompiler simplifies issues like whitespace formatting and forwards/backwards compatibility.